-(2) The value of accelerated equity award vesting represents the value of the accelerated vesting of stock options and PSUs at December 31, 2015.
-For stock options, the value of the acceleration benefit is equal to the number of shares issuable upon the exercise of stock options for which vesting is accelerated multiplied by the difference between the market value on December 31, 2015 and the option exercise price.
-For PSUs, the value of the acceleration benefit is equal to the number of shares earned multiplied by the market value on December 31, 2015.
-The number of PSUs earned is based on actual performance measured through December 31, 2015, and further pro-rated for the performance period through December 31, 2015 over the full 3-year period.
-The closing price of our common stock on December 31, 2015, was \$27.28 per share.
+(2) The value of accelerated equity award vesting represents the value of the accelerated vesting of stock options and PSUs at December 31, 2016.
+For stock options, the value of the acceleration benefit is equal to the number of shares issuable upon the exercise of stock options for which vesting is accelerated multiplied by the difference between the market value on December 31, 2016 and the option exercise price.
+For PSUs, the value of the acceleration benefit is equal to the number of shares earned multiplied by the market value on December 31, 2016.
+The number of PSUs earned is based on actual performance measured through December 31, 2016, and further pro-rated for the performance period through December 31, 2016 over the full three-year period.
+The closing price of our common stock on December 31, 2016, was \$34.18 per share.
 Stock option vesting is accelerated following a change of control regardless of an executive's termination of employment.
 The vesting of the PSUs would accelerate if the executive is terminated without cause or resigns for good reason following a change of control.

-- (3) Represents an estimate of the present value of the accumulated benefit obligation under our supplemental executive retirement plans as of December 31, 2015, as adjusted to reflect the effect of vesting considerations in the termination situations indicated. - (4) The value of the benefits under our deferred compensation plans assumed that the executive received a lump sum payment.
+- (3) Represents an estimate of the present value of the accumulated benefit obligation under our supplemental executive retirement plans as of December 31, 2016, as adjusted to reflect the effect of vesting considerations in the termination situations indicated. - (4) The value of the benefits under our deferred compensation plans assumed that the executive received a lump sum payment.
 Participants are fully vested in amounts deferred and interest earned on such deferrals.
 In calculating the value of deferred compensation plans in the event of involuntary termination for cause, assumes that our compensation and management succession committee determined that the executive forfeited interest on his deferrals and any contributions made by TriCo. - (5) Represents the lesser of the difference between death benefit and the cash value of the executive's life insurance policies and the amount specified in the joint beneficiary agreement.

 Regardless of the manner in which an executive's employment terminates, he is also generally entitled to receive amounts earned during his term of employment.
-Such amounts include:

-- salary earned, - annual incentive bonus compensation earned, - gain on exercise of vested stock options granted pursuant to our stock option plan, - amounts contributed under our 401(k) savings plan and our ESOP, and - unused vacation pay.
+Such amounts include, salary earned, annual incentive bonus compensation earned, gains from these exercise of vested stock options, amounts contributed under our 401(k) savings plan and our ESOP, and unused vacation pay.